 Harney Way, with its access to the US 101 Freeway, will function as the southern gateway to the project.
-The existing four-lane facility would be rebuilt as a new five-lane auto facility with right-of-way reserved for an additional auto lane to be built in the future as needed to serve increased traffic levels.
-In addition, a left turn lane on eastbound Harney Way would be incorporated at both the Thomas Mellon Drive and Executive Park East Boulevard intersections to provide access to Executive Park.
+The existing four lane facility would be rebuilt to continue to provide four auto travel lanes with a center median, which transitions into a left-turn lane at the Thomas Mellon Drive and Executive Park East Boulevard intersections.
 A westbound right turn lane will be provided at Executive Park East Boulevard to provide access to Executive Park.
-Figures 9 and 10 illustrate the proposed cross-sections.
+In addition, two BRT lanes are proposed on the north side of the corridor.
+The corridor may be modified in the future to accommodate increased traffic levels my modifying the medians to provide a fifth auto lane.
+Figures 9, 10, and 11 illustrate the proposed cross-sections.
 New traffic signals will be installed at Thomas Mellon Drive and Executive Park East Boulevard.
 In addition to the auto lanes, two lanes would be constructed adjacent to the roadway to accommodate exclusive BRT operations and a two-way Class I cycletrack would be provided on the south side of the roadway.